LoyolaChicagoBooks/introcs-csharp/rst/filewrite.rst

 If you do not use
 any operating system directory separators in the name (``'\'`` or ``'/'``, depending on your operating system), then the file will lie in the *current directory*, discussed more shortly.
-The MonoDevelop default is for this current directory to be this Debug directory.
+The Xamarin Studio default is for this current directory to be this Debug directory.
 This will be inconvenient in many circumstances, and later in the chapter we will see how to minimize the issue.